Kid influencer: Alternative approach

+While kid influencing is especially prominent in North America and Western Europe, similar content has expanded rapidly in non-Western regions such as South Korea, India, Indonesia, and Brazil.
+These countries have large digital economies and high youth social-media engagement, yet most lack dedicated regulations governing monetized child content.
+Researchers note that differences in cultural norms, digital literacy, and enforcement capacity may contribute to a wider regulatory gap outside the Western world.

 Kid agencies

 When influencers gain a substantial following, many brands may begin to partner with a creator.
 This can be overwhelming, and the creator may look to find an agent who specializes in influencer marketing to help manage their brand.
 Influencer marketing agencies can connect their influencers with brands that fit their niche/brand.
 The agent acts as a mediator between an influencer and the brand to make the process more efficient for the influencer.
-To fit the influx of kid influencers applying to agencies, some have created specialized programs, like Batterypop's Kidfluencer program, to provide a guided journey into influencer life for kids.
+To fit the influx of kid influencers applying to agencies, some have created specialized programs, like batteryPOP's Kidfluencer program, from the company that trademarked the term "kidfluencers," to provide a guided journey into influencer life for kids.
 The demand for kid-specialized agents has grown as fully dedicated companies like PocketWatch have completely narrowed their scope to only working with child influencers/stars.

 Criticisms

-Parents and guardians of kid influencers have received criticism from child rights advocates and psychologists due to the unknown nature of the internet and the lack of transparency on sponsored posts.
+Parents and guardians of kid influencers have received criticism from children's rights advocates and psychologists due to the unknown nature of the internet and the lack of transparency on sponsored posts.
 The blurred line of paid promotions versus organic content is nothing new amongst the influencer industry; however, the stakes are heightened with kid influencers as much of their audience is made up of children who do not necessarily have the media literacy skills to determine what is an advertisement and what is an unbiased opinion.

 Abuse of child performers is also a major concern.

 In 2019, watchdog agency Truth in Advertising (TINA) filed a deceptive advertising complaint with the Federal Trade Commission (FTC) against Ryan Kaji, asking the organization to review the influential marketing tactics he was using to promote products to his young audience, as TINA believed he was using deceptive marketing tactics against his vulnerable audience.